kmkittu/Terraform/README.md

 # Terraform #
 # Introduction #
 Welcome to Hands on Workshop!
 Are you bored with managing your cloud environment via Cloud portal?
 Are you tired with clicking icons repeatedly in Cloud portal to create resources?
 Then it is the workshop you should try.
 This workshop will give you some different kind of experience for handling Cloud Resources.
-In this workshop we will not going to touch web portal, instead we learn and manage all the Cloud resources through Code, i.e Infrastructure As A Code.
-We are going to create resources through Terraform script.
-We could discuss in detail about Terraform scripting for each Cloud resource and also we shall learn about creating an Instance in OCI with all dependent resources through Terraform.
+In this workshop we are not going to touch web portal, instead we learn and manage all the Cloud resources through Code, i.e Infrastructure As A Code.
+We are going to create cloud components/resources through Terraform script.
+We will discuss in detail about Terraform scripting for each Cloud resource and then we shall learn about creating an Instance in OCI with all dependent resources through Terraform.

+# Note: We can use any flavor of Operating system for this workshop and Terraform should have been installed there.
+Reference: https://www.terraform.io/docs/enterprise/install/installer.html

+Once Terraform installed and configured, we could follow the below steps.

 ## Steps
 1)	Creation of Network Resources
 2)	Creation of Instance (Linux & Windows)

-Remember we need to create resources in cloud, so first we need to specify OCI credentials for terraform to login into OCI.
-The credentials will be specified in terraform.tfvars file.
-The basic credentials required are User OCID, Tenancy OCID, fingerprint, compartment OCID, region and Private key.
+Remember we are going to create resources in cloud, for that first we need to specify OCI credentials to terraform for login into OCI.
+In this workshop we will be creating many terraform files with different purpose.
+First we shall create terraform.tfvars file and include all the login credentials in that.
+The basic credentials required to login are User OCID, Tenancy OCID, fingerprint, compartment OCID, region and Private key.

-First create a folder to store Terraform scripts.
+First create a folder to store all Terraform scripts.
 Inside the folder create terraform.tfvars with below details.
     #tenancy and user information
     tenancy_ocid = <Tenancy OCID>
     user_ocid = <User OCID>